cavallifly/Paldi_et_al_2024/Simulations/README.md

 # Simulations

-To perform the simulations, we used the TADphys package, which you can download from XXX and install using the instructions therein.
+To perform the simulations, we used the TADphys package, which you can download from [here](https://github.com/cavallifly/TADphys) and install using the instructions therein.